HEADINGTON, OXFORD

 Civil War

-• Arlington Drive: Henry Bennet, first earl of Arlington (bap.
+• Arlington Drive: Henry Bennet, first Earl of Arlington (bap.
 1618, d.
 1685) entered the service of George, Lord Digby, secretary of state to Charles I, in 1643

-• Cavendish Drive: Charles Cavendish (1620–1643), royalist army officer
+• Cavendish Drive: Charles Cavendish (1620–1643) was a royalist army officer

 • Cromwell Close: Oliver Cromwell (1599–1658), lord protector of England, Scotland, and Ireland.
 Came to meet Fairfax at the Manor House (now 15/17 Mill Lane), Marston